Absorption and analysis of unbound quantum particles -- one by one: Numerical examples

+Although not equally pronounced as for the single-ionization case, multi-photon peaks may also be seen in the spectrum obtained from the second absorption, $\partial P_1 / \partial \varepsilon$.
+The peaks seen at $n \times \hbar \omega - 0.5~\text{a.u.}$ correspond to $n$-photon ionization from the ground state of the ion remaining after the first ionization, i.e., these are sequential double ionization processes.
+The peak at $\varepsilon \approx 0.90$~a.u. is consistent with a sequential double ionization process via the first excited state of the ion.
+As in the case with $\omega=0.3$~a.u., we see significant contributions at very low energies.

-Figure~\ref{Fig_ConvergencePhotoOmegaOneLogScale} shows the same as Fig.~\ref{Fig_ConvergencePhotoElLogScale} -- however with the central laser frequency $\omega=1$~a.u..
-This allows for one-photon double ionization, as opposed to the previous case.
-Here, the onset of the CAP region is at $x_0=20$~a.u..
-The same patterns as in Fig.~\ref{Fig_ConvergencePhotoElLogScale} are seen. $\partial P_2 / \partial \varepsilon$ becomes virtually $\gamma_0$-independent at comparatively strong absorption, while it takes a lower $\gamma_0$-value for $\partial P_1/\partial \varepsilon$ to converge -- in particular at higher energies.
-The price to pay for weak absorption is the need for a larger numerical domain, cf. Fig.~\ref{Fig_RangeAndDuration}.
-In the case of Fig.~\ref{Fig_ConvergencePhotoOmegaOneLogScale}, the weakest absorption requires a grid extending from $-362$~a.u. to $362$~a.u. -- for each particle.
-This is, of course, still far less then the actual extension of the wave function by the time all of the unbound part has left the interaction region.
-The results of Figs.~\ref{Fig_ConvergencePhotoElLogScale} and \ref{Fig_ConvergencePhotoOmegaOneLogScale} are consistent with the bias introduced in the sequential double absorption process: The fastest electron reaches the absorber first.
-In situations such as these ones, in which both electrons of $\Psi_2$ may have reached the continuum simultaneously, the most energetic of the two would predominantly contribute to the $\partial P_2/\partial \varepsilon$-spectrum, which, in turn, causes slower electrons to be overrepresented in $\partial P_1/\partial \varepsilon$.
+When it comes to $\gamma_0$-dependence, Fig.~\ref{Fig_ConvergencePhotoOmegaOneLogScale} shows the same tendency as Fig.~\ref{Fig_ConvergencePhotoElLogScale} in that the spectrum $\partial P_1 / \partial \varepsilon$ requires a weaker CAP in order to become $\gamma_0$-independent than does $\partial P_2 / \partial \varepsilon$.
+This observation is consistent with the bias introduced in the sequential double absorption process: The fastest electron reaches the absorber first.
+In situations such as these ones, where both electrons of $\Psi_2$ may have reached their respective continua simultaneously, the most energetic of the two will predominantly contribute to the $\partial P_2/\partial \varepsilon$-spectrum, which, in turn, causes slower electrons to be overrepresented in $\partial P_1/\partial \varepsilon$.
 As the CAP strength decreases, so does this bias.
 And for a $\gamma_0$-independent spectrum, the singly differential $\partial P_1/\partial \varepsilon$ spectrum may be interpreted as the integrated doubly differential double ionization spectrum,